-OVERVIEW: The Foundation for Contemporary Arts supports diverse performance art and theater projects and productions.
+OVERVIEW: The Foundation for Contemporary Arts supports diverse theater projects and productions.

-IP TAKE: This funder offers unrestricted grants to individuals in theater and the performing arts rather than to specific projects.
+IP TAKE: This funder offers unrestricted grants to individuals in theater and the performing arts rather than to specific programs.

 In addition to its regular grantmaking, FCA offers the $40,000 Robert Rauschenberg Award to visual and performing artists “in recognition of outstanding achievement that reflects the spirit of its namesake.”
 Unsolicited applications and nominations are not accepted for this award program.